higherkindness/mu-scala/docs/src/main/tut/streaming.md

 The first data type is `monix.reactive.Observable`, see the [Monix Docs](https://monix.io/docs/2x/reactive/observable.html) for a wider explanation.
 These monix extensions have been implemented on top of the [gRPC Java API](https://grpc.io/grpc-java/javadoc/) and the `StreamObserver` interface.

-In the above example, we can see an example of how to use this data type.
+In the above example, we can see an example of how to use this data type for streaming.

 ### FS2: Functional Streams

-It's considered experimental for now but it works fine and it is stable.
+_Disclaimer_: it's considered experimental for now.

 The second data type is `fs2.Stream` streaming, see the [FS2 Docs](https://github.com/functional-streams-for-scala/fs2) for a wider explanation.

 Thanks to this new data type, [frees-rpc] supports `fs2.Stream[F, ?]` for all the types of streaming, mentioned before.

-Let's keep going to compare our previous protocol's using `fs2.Stream` against `Observable` and we will see how the service is really similar to the Observable service.
+Let's compare our previous protocol's using `fs2.Stream` instead of `Observable`.

 ```tut:silent
 import freestyle.free._